Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Articles/Interviewing.razor.md

 This will discourage people lacking this particular skill from applying without them even knowing they have just self-evaluated it.

+## Stating the Budget

+Should we state the budget for the position in the job description?
+There is no one right answer to this question so let's think a little bit about the pros and cons of stating the budget upfront.

+### Pros

+- It statistically increases the number of people that apply for the position (which might or might not be a good thing depending on how many candidates we are expecting).

+- It will also automatically filter candidates that are out of our price range.
+The budget talks usually happen after the interview rounds which means that we might have wasted precious resources interviewing a candidate that we can't hire for budget reasons instead of interviewing another one.

+- Discussing the expected salary with a candidate is more or less a kind of bargaining which might make them feel like their new employer does not share their best interest which is not a great way to start a relationship.

+### Cons

+- If the job offer is in the lower half of the listed budget, the candidate might feel cheated.
+We are inevitably going to pay more than we would have otherwise but to be fair we can think of this money as being spent for the better well-being of our new employee.

+- We are giving insights of our budget to our direct competitors which might not be a good idea if we think there is somebody who is actively looking to outbid us.

 ### Everything Else

 At this point we should be done crafting our job description.
 Everything else can be safely removed in order to keep it short.